Fremantle

 Fremantle has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 53 such projects in total that could affect the region.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 60 projects likely impacting the region.
 Notable initiatives include Swan River Crossings Project, Muse at Artisan Place, Monument East, and Serai North Fremantle.
-The following list details these projects, which are likely most relevant.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.